hadriensaigot/netsec_exos/exercise-05.md

 > Chelsea wants to share some documents with a journalist, without risking to be identified.
 What security property is she trying to achieve?
 Can you name a technology that could, in principle, protect her?

 _Solution_:
-Chelsea wants to achieve anonimity, while sharing documents to a journalist she could use Tor or VPN.
+Chelsea wants to achieve anonimity, while sharing documents to a journalist she could use Tor or a VPN for using network technology.
 ### Question 2 (2 points)

 Challenge question (we did not reach this part during the crypto refresher session.
 If you are interested, we encourage you to read a little bit about 'Merkle Trees', as they might appear later in the course):